VighneshKharge/Stock-Market-Data-Engineering-Project-Using-Kafka/README.md

 - While creating a crawler make sure you create a Database where the table will be stored & IAM Role which allows the crawler to access the S3 bucket

 - Create a new s3 bucket so Athena can write query output to that bucket.
 Assign that s3 bucket path to Athena by;
-  Setting ---> manage ---> in 'Location of query result' select s3 bucket..
+  Setting ---> manage ---> in 'Location of query result' select s3 bucket.